MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-4.4.0/uninstall-az-ps.md

 ```

 To use this function, copy and paste the code into your PowerShell session.
 The following example
-shows how to run the function to remove an older version of Azure PowerShell.
+shows how to run the function to remove an older version of the Az PowerShell module and its
+submodules.

 ```powershell-interactive
 Uninstall-AzModule -Name Az -Version 1.8.0